donpotts/AbpBlazorWASM/README.md

 > `cb928750-b262-4ec3-8ae6-ea7535db2305` is the password of the certificate, you can change it to any password you want.

-It is recommended to use **two** RSA certificates, distinct from the certificate(s) used for HTTPS: one for encryption, one for signing.
+It is recommended to use **two** RSA certificates, distinct from the certificate(s) used for HTTPS: one for encryption, and one for signing.

 For more information, please refer to: https://documentation.openiddict.com/configuration/encryption-and-signing-credentials.html#registering-a-certificate-recommended-for-production-ready-scenarios